Beetlejuice

 Tom Millward

 Hi!
 We'll be your guide!
 We'll be your (New York Theatre) G-U-I-D-E to the other side!
 The whole "being dead" thing has never been so frightfully fun as in Beetlejuice, the Broadway musical based on the 1988 Tim Burton cult classic movie.
 The show opened in April 2019 at the Winter Garden Theatre but, just under a year later, the pandemic shuttered it prematurely.
-But someone must have said Beetlejuice's name three times, because his musical has been resurrected, and the "ghost with the most" is now haunting the Marquis Theatre eight times a week.
+But someone must have said Beetlejuice's name three times, because his musical has been resurrected yet again, and the "ghost with the most" is haunting the Palace Theatre eight times a week from October 8 to January 3.

-Much of the original cast has returned for the encore run, including Alex Brightman reprising his Tony-nominated performance as Beetlejuice.
-And just about everything else audiences loved about the Beetlejuice musical is the same, too: the songs, the sets, the giant sandworm.
-If you missed out on Beetlejuice the first time around, read below to learn all about the show and how you can see it now that it's gotten a second life.
+Just about everything audiences loved about the Beetlejuice musical's original run is the same: the songs, the sets, the giant sandworm.
+If you missed out on Beetlejuice the first time around, read below to learn all about the show and how you can get tickets, tickets, tickets now that it got a third life.

 What is Beetlejuice about?

-Die-hard fans of the 1988 movie are sure to notice that although many of the key ingredients of Michael McDowell and Larry Wilson’s original screenplay have been preserved for this Broadway adaptation, book writers Scott Brown and Anthony King got free rein to create a new story that seems familiar and surprising in equal measures.
-The main focus of the musical is actually the teenager Lydia, who recently lost her mother and harbors an unhealthy obsession with death.
-Meanwhile, a perfectly ordinary suburban couple, Barbara and Adam Maitland, become the victims of a tragic accident in their home and are forced to watch helplessly as Lydia, her emotionally closed-off father Charles, and her life coach Delia (who also happens to be Charles’ new lover) move in and throw out all of their possessions.
+Teenager Lydia recently lost her mother and harbors an unhealthy obsession with death.
+Meanwhile, a perfectly ordinary suburban couple, Barbara and Adam Maitland, die in their home and watch as Lydia, her emotionally closed-off father Charles, and her life coach Delia (who also happens to be Charles’ new lover) move in.

 Where is Beetlejuice playing?